kurator-org/kurator-akka/README.md

     Java HotSpot(TM) 64-Bit Server VM (build 25.65-b01, mixed mode)

-Instructions for installing Java may be found at [http://docs.oracle.com/javase/7/docs/webnotes/install/](http://docs.oracle.com/javase/7/docs/webnotes/install/).
+Instructions for installing Java may be found at [http://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html](http://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html).
 If you plan to develop new actors in Java (not just in Python) be sure to install the JDK.
 Otherwise a JRE is sufficient.

 #### Download the Kurator-Akka jar

 **Kurator-Akka** is distributed as an executable jar (Java archive) file that can be invoked using the `java -jar` command.
 To download the most recent build of the latest **Kurator-Akka** code, navigate to the [Latest Successful Build](https://opensource.ncsa.illinois.edu/bamboo/browse/KURATOR-AKKA/latestSuccessful), click on the *Artifacts* tab, and download the *executable jar* artifact for the *kurator-akka* job.
 The downloaded file will be named `kurator-akka-0.3-SNAPSHOT-jar-with-dependencies.jar`.

-Note that while released distributions of **Kurator-Akka** are available for download from the [Kurator Software Releases](https://opensource.ncsa.illinois.edu/confluence/display/KURATOR/Software+Releases) page, the remainder of this README pertains to the latest development version available in the GitHub repository.

 #### Install Kurator-Akka on your system